winterthediplomat/Teca/CONFIG.md

 This parameter is _optional_, by default is 1.

 _Note:_ the rules defined at root are valid for every subfolder.
 If you want to overwrite the rules for a folder, you have to re-define the parameter in the subfolder description.
 This overwrite is not reflected to folder's children.

+**default_image**: this is the path of the default image.

+This image will be used in case a folder (and its inner folders) does not have images.

+This parameter is _not optional_, at least at root level.